bkw777/WP-2_IC-Card/README.md

 Pin 2, /DET Card Detect: WP-2 uses this to detect the type of card.
 The pin is pulled up to VDD inside the WP-2.
 A RAM card connects this pin to GND, which tells the WP-2 that it is a RAM card.
 A ROM card leaves this pin not connected, which means it will be pulled high by the pullup resistor inside the WP-2, which tells the WP-2 that it is a ROM card.

-Pin 3, CE2, active-high chip-enable: CE2 is just wired directly to VDD inside the WP-2.
-The cards in this repo don't use this pin.
+Pin 3, CE2, active-high chip-enable: This is not a real CE2 signal from the WP-2, it's just connected directly to VDD inside the WP-2.
+The card is only enabled/disabled by /CE1.
+Some of these designs connect the pin anyway as long as the card is based on a chip that actually has a CE2 pin anyway, because it's possible there is some other machines besides WP-2 that use the same card standard, and possibly one of those might actually use the signal.
+But for instance the 512K MRAM chip does not have a CE2 pin, and that card does not bother to add logic to impliment it, so the pin is NC on that card.

+Pin 15, 16, & 36:

 Pin 15 -> RA5 -> IC5 pin 66, "S1"
 Pin 16 -> RA5 -> IC5 pin 67, "S2"
 Pin 36 -> RA5 -> IC5 pin 68, "S3"

 RA5 is 100k pullup to VDD.

 IC5 is a gate array with unknown programming.
-The service manual says the original IC Cards have no connections on any of these pins.
-It is unknown if the WP-2 does anything at all with these pins.

 The S1, S2, S3 labels come from a schematic in the service manual.
 They are not mentioned anywhere else.

+The service manual says the original IC Cards have no connections on any of these pins (that's in the cards, not in the WP-2).

+It is unknown if the WP-2 does anything at all with these pins.
+They are connected to a chip, and the chip is a gate array that could be programmed to do anything.
+The only clues are that the pins are actually connected to anything at all instead of NC, and that they are pulled up rather than down or floating.
+It suggests there was a possible reserved usage, and that it was an active-low signal, and that possibly software could do it on the existing hardware.
+One guess for pins 15 & 16 might be made purely from their position on the connector.
+Possibly the spec for the "Toshiba IC-Card" interface includes pins for A18 and A19 that the WP-2 just doesn't happen to use.
+But the pullups hint against that.
+Address lines are active high, and so if these pins were un-used or reserved future-use address lines, they should be pulled *down* not up.

 Pin 17, A17: Only used for ROM. the WP-2 only supports up to 128K in a RAM card.

 Pin 37, BCHK/Vchk, Battery Voltage Check: Unknown usage, but probably originally intended for the WP-2 (or the Citizen CBM-10WP) to detect the level of the battery in a RAM card.
 The schematic on service manual page 8-2 doesn't show Vchk connecting to anything, and I also cannot find anything anywhere on the motherboard that has continuity with this pin.
 Other similar machines had a pin that was used for the host machine to read the level of the battery on a RAM card.
-See the VBB pin in [Atari Portfolio Technical reference Guide, page 11](https://archive.org/details/atariportfoliotechnicalreferenceguide1989/page/n10/mode/1up)  These cards (except the breakout card) don't connect this pin.
+See the VBB pin in [Atari Portfolio Technical reference Guide, page 11](https://archive.org/details/atariportfoliotechnicalreferenceguide1989/page/n10/mode/1up).

 # TODO
 CamelFORTH on ROM?
 But how to construct rom image?
-Same as RAM?

-Document how to export gerbers for JLCPCB/PCBWAY/etc

-Document how to select the right manufacturing options in JLCPCB/PCBWAY/etc
-* 1.2mm pcb thickness
-* ENIG for the RAM card
+Try to deduce how a rom is supposed to work by recording the bus while trying to load a dictionary while the breakout board has the /DET pin not connected to GND.

+Document how to create a RUN file like CamelFORTH.
+I don't know myself, but John Hogerhuis did it to make CamelFORTH based on the available info in the service manual, and someone else ported Zork the same way.
+Figure that out and write some sort of reproduceable toolchain & Makefile template hello world project to create new executables.

+Use the programming adapter to dump ram card images and reverse engineer the file format.
+Possibly eventually add an mcu to the card that can read & write the sram and present a standard usb mass storage interface to a pc.

 Add a 5v power output to power a [MounT](https://github.com/bkw777/MounT)?